sfc-gh-jhollan/snowflake-intelligence-preview-guide/1_creating_an_agent.md

 CREATE DATABASE IF NOT EXISTS snowflake_intelligence;
 CREATE SCHEMA IF NOT EXISTS snowflake_intelligence.agents;
 -- Allow anyone to see the agents in this schema
+GRANT USAGE ON DATABASE snowflake_intelligence TO ROLE PUBLIC;
 GRANT USAGE ON SCHEMA snowflake_intelligence.agents TO ROLE PUBLIC;
 -- You can also add additional roles to be able to create agents for Snowflake Intelligence -- GRANT CREATE ON SCHEMA snowflake_intelligence.agents TO ROLE <your_role>;